shivajiva101/border/README.md

 # border
-Adds a border command to minetest to stop new players joining, an essential command in the server administrators toolbox.
-Useful for preventing trolls returning repeatedly on different ip addresses, the border is maintained across server restarts and allows all your existing players access.
+Adds a border command to minetest to stop new players joining, an essential command in the server admins toolbox.
+Useful for preventing trolls returning repeatedly on different ip addresses, the border is maintained across server restarts and allows all your existing players transparent access.

-Note: Use the sauth branch if you are using my sauth mod as the authentification handler.
+Supports sauth mod.